S0urcemaster/pasteback/README.md

-# terminal-tool
+# Pasteback

-terminal-tool fills the gap between most common terms used and rare terms used usually being searched online.
+With Pasteback you can store common terms and paste them back to clipboard when needed.

-There is one central spot to put every string you need into.
+There is one central spot to put every string into you need.
-If it's admin stuff like paths or commands or programmer stuff like build commands, sql or regex strings - if needed twice: paste it back.
+Either it's admin stuff like paths or commands or programmer's stuff like build commands, sql or regex strings - if needed more than once: paste it back.

-Helper for the terminal.

-- Pushes strings into clipboard.
-- Executes commands

-`[00] exit`
-`[01] commands`
-`[02] path`
-`[__] 01`
+You can even use it as a tiny wiki or a bookmark list.
+You can have 26x26 entries per instance.

-## Path Functions
+## Setup
-Since you cannot change the current shell's directory from a child process, instead when selecting an item from that menu, it's copied to the clipboard.

-`[00] exit`
-`[01] cd /mnt/c`
-`[02] cd /home/userx`
-`[03] cd /what/ever`

-You can then just paste it to the prompt.
+- Copy the executable to your home/pasteback directory.
-Set an item in `paths.txt` like that:
+- Set an alias in .bashrc: `alias tt="/home/username/pasteback/pasteback"`.
-`cd /mnt/c`

-(It can be any string, not only a path ofc.)
+- Now you can call pasteback from anywhere with `tt`.

-## Commands Functions
+## Usage
-Commands can be executed, though.
-Set an item in `commands.txt` like this:
-`[dir <directory>] <cmd name> <args>...`
-The optional workdir of a command is set separately with the "dir" keyword (to avoid confusion with "cd").
-Example:
-`dir /mnt/c ls -l`

-Will print print a detailed list of `/mnt/c`'s contents.
+- type `tt` to start.
+-